FAQs

 As long as I take the GRE/IELTS/TOEFL before the application deadline, is it OK if my scores arrive after the deadline?

 Yes.
-The admissions committee will review scores that have been taken prior to the application deadlines: January 15 for the fall semester and October 1 for the spring semester.
-Please upload unofficial scores in your online application while we wait to receive and process your official scores.
+The admissions committee will review scores that have been taken prior to the application deadlines: January 15 for the Fall semester and October 1 for the Spring semester.

 Do I need to submit an official transcript?

-Applicants are required to upload to the application system copies of official transcripts from all undergraduate and graduate institutions attended.
+Applicants are required to upload official transcripts from all undergraduate and graduate institutions attended.
 Do not send electronic or paper copies of your official transcripts before receiving an offer of admission.
 Review the Graduate School’s How to Apply page for additional details and FAQs.

 I sent my test scores more than two weeks ago but my application still shows them as incomplete.
 What is wrong?